Your AI powered learning assistant

 Protecting your computer from malware is essential for safeguarding personal information.
 Utilize antivirus programs like Kaspersky, Norton, or Windows Defender to prevent and remove viruses.
 Regularly update both your antivirus software and operating system to enhance security.
 Features such as Storage Sense help manage disk space by deleting unnecessary files automatically, while defragmentation optimizes hard drive performance for faster operation.
 To avoid losing important data due to potential issues with your computer, regularly back up files using external drives or online services like iDrive or Carbonite.

-Creating a Safe Workspace
+Essential Tips for Creating a Safe Workspace

 Creating a safe workspace is essential to prevent issues like eye strain and back pain.
 Ensure your keyboard position keeps wrists straight, consider ergonomic products for support, and adjust your chair height so feet reach the floor comfortably.
 Maintain an appropriate distance from your monitor (20-40 inches) with the top at eye level; using external peripherals can help achieve this if working on a laptop.
 Regular breaks are crucial—follow the 20-20-20 rule to reduce eyestrain, move every hour, and keep workspaces clutter-free to avoid hazards.